-When the engine overheats when AC is not in use but overheating stops when AC is turned ON, there is likely a problem with the cooling fan system.
-Either one out of two fans is not working or the only fan is not working optimally.
+When overheating stops when AC is turned ON, there is likely a problem with the cooling fan system.
+Either one fan is not working or is not working optimally.

 As brake pads wear down, the level of brake oil in the reservoir wear down.
 Some wrongly react to this by topping the brake fluid to compensate for the level drop.
 Brake oil should be topped during pads change.